Failed Low-e coating removal? - Residential

 Best way to clean Low-E coated glass? - Window Warriors

 When metal is used on exposed Low-E coatings, gray marks appear.
 This is usually not damage to the coating and can be mitigated.
-The gray marks are actually metal molecules that have rubbed of onto the coating - the Low-E coating is actually harder than the metal.
+The gray marks are actually metal molecules that have rubbed off onto the coating - the Low-E coating is actually harder than the metal.
 Any of the pads and scouring agents mentioned above (NOT THE LIQUID CHEMS) can be used to remove the metal marks from Low-E.

-For more information, please visit switchable pdlc smart glass.
+For more information, please visit switchable pdlc smart glass .

 0